Wild Beginnings

 Daily Nature Immersion

 Our program includes a balance of guided and self-directed nature immersion, including teacher-led hikes, self-guided exploration, open-ended play, and movement games that encourage children to come into relationship with the natural world.
-Our forest and beach adventures provide children with a unique opportunity to explore and appreciate our unique local ecosystems.
+Our forest adventures provide children with a unique opportunity to explore and appreciate our unique local ecosystems.
 We build resilience and grit by learning how to navigate challenging weather and terrain.

 Social-Emotional Learning